guilhemmarchand/trackme/docs/userguide.rst

 Status message
 ^^^^^^^^^^^^^^

-**This screen exposes a human reable message describing the current state of the entity, depending on the conditions the message will appear as green, red, orange or blue:**
+**This screen exposes a human friendly message describing the current state of the entity, depending on the conditions the message will appear as green, red, orange or blue:**

 *example of a green state:*